-I studied nutrition for 3 years at Patrick Holford’s Institute of Optimum Nutrition in London, graduating in 2007 with a Dip ION.
+I studied nutritional therapy for 3 years at Patrick Holford’s Institute of Optimum Nutrition in London, graduating in 2007 with a Dip ION.
 Since then I’ve run my own practice in London, on the Western Isles and now Edinburgh.
 I’ve worked with individuals, and have run cooking classes and weight management groups.
 I’ve also given presentations at a corporate and community level, written local press articles and have been interviewed on BBC TV.

-My interest in nutrition as a powerful tool for healing and managing health conditions began when my mother was suffering the late stages of cancer 15 years ago and we were recommended the Penny Brohn Cancer Care Centre in Bristol.
+My interest in nutritional therapy as a powerful tool for healing and managing health conditions began when my mother was suffering the late stages of cancer 15 years ago and we were recommended the Penny Brohn Cancer Care Centre in Bristol.
 We got lots of nutrition advice, recipes and practical meal ideas.
 Although mum wasn’t doing the cooking at that stage, it was hugely empowering for her to partake in the decision making of what foods to eat and drink to best support her health.
-It triggered a huge interest for me, but not one that I realised in my early 20s would end up as a career change!
+It triggered a huge interest in nutritional therapy for me, but not one that I realised in my early 20s would end up as a career change!

 I’m a former club swimmer and runner and have personally experienced how nutrition can make a big difference to performance and well-being.
 At the moment, I’m training for an open-water 10km swim and enjoying developing a nutrition plan for myself, not only so that my muscles recover quickly and I have enough fuel, but also to keep my immune and digestive system on top form.